ginolhac/blog/content/posts/2018-01-27-diy-raspberry-monitored-via-telegram.md

 ![](/images/light_false_alarm.jpg)

-the parameter `lighswitch 80` reduced the issue but it still exists.
+the parameter `lightswitch 80` reduced the issue but it still exists.

 ## Communication with motion _via_ telegram